Cantonese culture: Traditional celebrations

 Cantonese people also have a distinct set of traditional celebrations.
 Many of these celebrations are shared by other Han Chinese groups and even other East Asians.
 The Ghost Festival, for instance, is observed by Japanese and many Southeast Asians as well.
 However, Cantonese often have their own unique customs.
 For instance, New Year flower fairs are seen only among Cantonese and certain overseas Chinese communities of Cantonese ancestry.
-The Lingnan region also has certain celebrations unique to her.
+The Lingnan region also has certain celebrations unique to the area.